JoshuaDavis11/E7RefreshShop/README.md

 Please note:
 Currently this program only works on the emulator LDPlayer.
 You need to start the program when already inside the secret shop.
-This program currently cannot detect Mystic medals yet (hopefully i figure out how to fix that soon).